ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

 ## Installing the derailleurs and complete the wiring

-For the wiring of the handlebars it´s crucial that the link between the left and the right shifter is using the <mark>lower satellite ports</mark> of the shifters!
-The connection from one shifter to the junction in the down tube (in my case it´s the right shifter) has to use the <mark>upper port</mark> of the shifter.
-If you do not follow this wiring model, your firmware updates as well as the triggering of the derailleurs will not function properly!
+<mark>Heads Up:</mark> For the Di2 wire connection of the two shifters it´s crucial to use the lower satellite ports of the shifters!
+The connection from one shifter to the junction in the down tube (in my case it´s the right shifter) must go through the upper port of the shifter.
+If you do not follow this wiring model your shifter firmware updates and the triggering of the derailleurs through the shifters will not function properly!

 ## Entire list of tools in order of use